dylanNicastro/upwords/README.md

 # Upwords
 This file contains the functions required to implement the board game Upwords.
 A full description of the game can be found [here](https://winning-moves.com/images/UPWORDS_rulesv2.pdf).

-> [!WARNING]
+> [!IMPORTANT]
-> These are only helper functions, so nothing will happen if you compile and run this file by itself!
+> `functions.c` does not do anything on its own, as this file is intended for use within a larger project.

 ## words.txt:
 This file contains all valid words that the game will accept.
 If you want to add or remove a word, simply edit this file.